 This lesson plan comprises some sample projects and a number of lessons with acompanying videos:

 The selection of sample projects is important both as a framework for introducing programming skills and also as a means of stimulating interest.
 A variety of projects should be selected covering multimedia storybook projects as well as games.
-Several sample projects are available together with these notes and include full instructions on how to build each application from Scratch.
+Several sample projects are available together with notes and full instructions on how to build each application from scratch.
 You might also browse and download suitable projects from the Scratch website or use the best projects created by the more experienced programmers in the class.
-Good sources of inspiration are the simpler flash applications found at games sites such as www.friv.com or www.miniclip.com and stories found at www.bbc.com/cbeebies and other children's websites.
+Good sources of inspiration are the simpler flash applications found at games sites such as http://www.friv.com or http://www.miniclip.com and stories found at www.bbc.com/cbeebies and other children's websites.
+Code club also has good projects and help for people thinking of running an after-school club and there are many videos and tutorials on the web to show to your class.

 The important thing is to stimulate interest by demonstrating a range of sample projects and then build up their programming skills as they select and begin to build their own projects.
 Once they have the basic skills, they can begin extending their projects and helping each other by discussing techniques and so forth.
 There are a vast range of projects available on the Scratch website but the following sample projects include notes and a structure to follow for building them up from scratch.